Inspired by Museum Artefacts: Oils

 Kate Tugwell is a professional artist and trained tutor.
 She runs a range of courses, drop-in classes and one-to-one tuition at various venues in West Sussex.
 Visit www.katesartclasses.com to learn more about the tutor.

-Please bring: Some oil paper, canvases or canvas boards primed for use with oils, minimum A4-size (you may get to do more than one painting!); traditional or fast-drying alkyd oil paints (to include titanium white, burnt or raw umber, burnt or raw sienna and a red, a blue and a yellow); a wooden palette or tear-off palette; a selection of synthetic or hog hair brushes (rounds, flats or filberts/ small medium and large); palette knives (optional); a board or table easel to lean on (or standing easel if you like to paint standing up); jam jar with lid for thinners; ‘Zest-it dilutant and brush cleaner’ or low-odour turps; linseed oil (optional); masking tape; kitchen towel or lint-free rags; baby-wipes; clingfilm and newspaper or something to protect your wet painting on the way home.
+Please bring: Some oil paper, canvases or canvas boards primed for use with oils, minimum A4-size (you may get to do more than one painting!); traditional or fast-drying alkyd oil paints (to include minimum of titanium white, burnt or raw umber, burnt or raw sienna and a red, a blue and a yellow); a wooden palette or tear-off palette; a selection of synthetic or hog hair brushes (rounds, flats or filberts/ small medium and large); palette knives (optional); a board or table easel to lean on (or standing easel if you like to paint standing up); jam jar with lid for thinners; ‘Zest-it dilutant and brush cleaner’ or low-odour turps; linseed oil (optional); masking tape; kitchen towel or lint-free rags; baby-wipes; clingfilm and newspaper or something to protect your wet painting on the way home.
 Please wear old clothes or bring an apron.